 Avira Phantom lets you pay via major credit cards such as Visa, Mastercard, AmericanExpress, and JCB.
 They also allow Paypal payments if that’s how you prefer to pay.

-All of Avira Phantom’s Pro plans have a 30-day refund policy, which don’t include any restrictions, unlike other VPNs.
-So if one day during that 30 day period, you decide you no longer need a VPN, you won’t struggle to get your money back.
+All of Avira Phantom’s Pro plans are covered under a refund policy, which don’t include any restrictions, unlike other VPNs.

 Sadly, if you’re a Linux user or want to use a VPN with routers, this isn’t the service for you.
 AviraPhantom’s VPN service doesn’t support such devices.